When cryodestruction of the cervix is performed. Vaginal discharge after cryodestruction. Painfulness of the procedure and possible consequences

 • 3rd degree;

-• inflammatory processes taking place in the genitals;
+• inflammatory processes occurring in the genital organs;

 • , severe deformation of the uterus;